DavidWeiland/20211115_DW-Modal/README.md

 yarn add dw-react-modal
 ```

+Here the link to [dw-react-modal](https://www.npmjs.com/package/dw-react-modal) published on npmjs.

 ## How to use dw-react-modal component :

 1. Before the render, you must add the following elements :